Zefevr/redux-ts/README.md

 # Redux-TS App

 This repo contains a bolierplate for a React/Redux and Typescript application with a small search engine for npm packages.
-The main goal of this app is to play around and learn how to you Typescript with redux.
+The main goal of this app is to play around and learn how to use Typescript with Redux.

 ### Installation: